Potential flood risks on the Gold Coast

 City of Gold Coast (City) recognises that residents are interested in potential flood inundation of their property.
 While flood maps may indicate the likely extent of flooding, these are not accurate enough to indicate the flood impacts on a particular property.

-The City Plan Interactive Mapping are designed to address the statutory needs of local government with respect to development assessment by identifying hazard areas that are subject to flood, and act as a trigger for development assessment.
+The City Plan Interactive Mapping tool is designed to address the statutory needs of local government with respect to development assessment by identifying hazard areas that are subject to flood, and act as a trigger for development assessment.
 The maps reflect the impact of one in 100 year ARI (Average Recurrence Interval) flood for the majority of areas.
 The maps consider City policy with respect to protecting mitigation benefits from raising Hinze Dam.
 These maps by themselves do not show flood risk in its totality.
 The areas beyond the flood line shown in these maps are not necessarily immune from flooding.
 Infrequent or local floods can affect any property.

 A Flood Search system is in place to provide detailed peak flood levels which can then be compared with the resident's information about their property.
 It is recommended that a licensed surveyor be engaged to accurately determine property and floor levels.